aslotter/rdm-databases/README.md

 ### create the database

-Creata a new database titled 'stream-metabolism'.
+Creata a new database titled _stream-metabolism_.
 Upon creating the database, DB Browser will start with a _Edit table definition_ dialog box.
 Cancel this for now.